 Working together for Dufry’s success.
 WorldClass.WorldWide.

 Having operations in 65 countries also means complying with different national and supranational regulations as well as maintaining an active dialogue to foster an ongoing stakeholder and social engagement.

 Having operations in 65 countries also means complying with different national and supranational regulations as well as maintaining an active dialogue to foster an ongoing stakeholder and social engagement.
-For this reason, from a global perspective, Dufry’s position towards regulations necessarily needs to go beyond the compliance and statutory requirements of the norms and have a more holistic and ample approach.
+For this reason, from a global perspective, Dufry’s position towards regulations necessarily needs to go beyond the compliance and statutory requirements of the norms and have a more holistic and broader approach.
 In this regard, Dufry has a number of initiatives and control mechanisms in place that permit the company to monitor and ensure compliance with national and international laws and follow respective ethical standards.

 Supplier Social Assessment

 Dufry is aware of its responsibility beyond its own direct activities and strives to ensure that suppliers of goods and services behave responsibly towards society and the environment.
-To ensure this, Dufry expects suppliers and business partners to comply with the law, stipulated contract conditions and international best practices in respect of human rights, the environment, health and safety, as well as labor standards.
+To ensure this, Dufry expects suppliers and business partners to comply with the law, stipulated contract conditions and international best practices in respect of human rights, the environment, health and safety and labor standards.